SorensenUCSC/CSE211-fa2023/overview.md

 Please help each other with infastructure questions!
 I cannot help you with anything outside of emacs and the command line!
 Many people like to use VSCode or PyCharm but I do not know these frameworks and I cannot officially support them for the homework/grading.

+Homeworks will be given as pair programming assignments.
+Please adhere to pair programming principles: that is, do your best to code at the same time, preferably with one person writing code and the other reviewing in real time.
+You will quickly discover that you will have fewer bugs this way!

+You will need to pick different partners for each assignment.
+Please get to know your colleagues.
+If you have the same partner for a second assignment, your work may not be graded.

+Contact me directly if you have issues with your partner.

 ## Tests:

 There will be two synchronous tests in this course: a midterm and a final.
 The midterm will roughly be worth as much as a single homework assignment (~10%).
 The final will be worth 30%.